 Putting the Mashed Potato Casserole Together

 Mashed potatoes can be kind of bland, but these potatoes are really kicked up with some softened onions that get pureed and mixed in with vegetable broth, half and half, butter, and eggs to hold it all together.
-The best thing is that they are made the day before, put in a casserole dish, and then store the prepared mashed potatoes in the refrigerator overnight.
+The best thing is that they are made the day before.
+Put them in a casserole dish, cover tightly with plastic wrap, and then store the prepared mashed potatoes in the refrigerator overnight.

 The make-ahead mashed potatoes are ready to be warmed up the next day.
 Take the casserole out of the refrigerator about an hour before you bake it to let it warm up a bit.
 Take a spoon or fork to lift up some nice peaks that will brown in the oven.
 Place the dish in a 350° F oven for around 45 minutes and it should be heated through and ready to serve.